Struggling With Recall? Try These Simple Dog Games and Tips

-If you could only train one cue, recall (coming when called) might be the winner.
-It keeps your dog safe, unlocks off-lead freedom (where legal and safe), and makes adventures way more fun.
+If I could only teach my dog one cue, it would be recall—coming when called.
+It’s the skill that keeps dogs safe, unlocks off-leash freedom (where it’s legal and safe), and makes every adventure less stressful and more enjoyable.

 What “Reliable Recall” Really Means